CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases like 'apollo webhooks', 'apollo events', 'apollo notifications', 'apollo webhook handler', 'apollo triggers'.
-These are terms a user would naturally say when needing this skill, and the coverage of variations is good.
+Explicitly lists natural trigger phrases users would say: 'apollo webhooks', 'apollo events', 'apollo notifications', 'apollo webhook handler', 'apollo triggers'.
+These are realistic and cover common variations a user might use.

 3 / 3